 College is also a time for young women and men to explore their latent passions and discover new friends and intellectual pursuits as they come of age and decide how to reach for their life and career objectives.

 Schools recognize their responsibility and manage it with extreme vigilance.
 However, accidents do happen on campus and in life.
-Here are a few common situations –
+Here are a few common situations by Missouri College Students –

 Slip & Falls